 The Pleasant Valley planned SSA, comprising approximately 35 acres, is located on both sides of Pleasant Valley Road between Richardson and Hughes Shop Roads.
 An estimated 50 residences, five businesses, and the Pleasant Valley Fire Department are located within the area, which is a designated Rural Village.
 See Map 27: Pleasant Valley SSA.
 The system is owned and operated by the County.
 Effluent is discharged into Bear Branch, which is in the Double Pipe Creek watershed.
-Pleasant Valley WWTP design capacity is 0.019 mgd.
-Average flows are 0.003 mgd.
+Pleasant Valley WWTP design capacity is 0.019 MGD.
+Three-year average flows from 2020 - 2022 were 0.00447 MGD.